yichizhang318/NLP_Search_Query_Recommendaiton/README.md

 The three gray tabs on the left are the search terms that search engine thinks what the customer intent to search.
 The two tabs on the right are the top two related terms that system found in the Product Title database, that customers can click and direct to other pages with bamboo pole or bamboo faucet products.

 ## Next Steps
-Natural Language Processing definitely plays a pivotal role in this project, but the searching engine can utilize topic modeling: if the system detects a customer searching for a subcategory product, bathroom faucet, for example, it can trace back to the parent category and knows that *"Oh, this customer wants to decorate his/her bathroom.
+Natural Language Processing definitely plays a pivotal role in this project, but the search engine can utilize topic modeling: if the system detects a customer searching for a subcategory product, bathroom faucet, for example, it can trace back to the parent category and knows that *"Oh, this customer wants to decorate his/her bathroom.
 Maybe he/she needs a sink as well."*